-Art Ingels, a mechanic from California, built the first go-kart in 1956 using a two-stroke engine, small wooden frame and four wheels.
-The popularity of go-karting continued to rise into the 1970’s.
-Later that decade, Dwight Anderson embarked on a tour of the southwest United States with friends.
-It was at that time that he noticed the prevalence of go-kart tracks.
+Art Ingels, a mechanic from California, built the first go-kart in 1956 using a two-stroke engine, a small wooden frame and four wheels.
+The popularity of go-karting continued to rise into the 1970s and it eventually got the attention of Anderson.

 1979 aerial photo of Fun-Plex when it was still the Kart Ranch.